ZEUS21000/house-price-prediction-ml/README.md

 # House Price Prediction (Machine Learning)

-This project uses a machine learning regression model to predict house prices from tabular housing data.
+This project was built as part of my self-study in machine learning to better understand data preprocessing, feature handling, and regression models using real tabular housing data.

 ## Technologies
 - Python